datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter6.md

 # Store the 5 abbreviations in `abbs`. (remember that they are character vectors)

-# Use the %in% command
+# Use the %in% command to compare to murders$abb

 ```